The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

 - Your cough gets worse.

 - You have symptoms of COPD, although you have not yet been diagnosed.

-If there is a daily cough (with production of mucus) that lasts 3 months for at least 2 years, it is considered that it can fit with the symptoms for the diagnosis of chronic bronchitis.
+If there is a daily cough (with the production of mucus) that lasts three months for at least two years, it is considered that it can fit with the symptoms for the diagnosis of chronic bronchitis.

-Wheezing, and prolongations of breathing exhalation, which are signs of obstruction of airflow in the lungs, can be measured by physical examinations by health professionals.
+Wheezing and prolongations of breathing exhalation, signs of obstruction of airflow in the lungs, can be measured by physical examinations by health professionals.

-The most common test performed to rule out additional lung problems such as pneumonia and bronchial obstruction are chest radiographs.
+Chest radiographs are the most common tests to rule out additional lung problems such as pneumonia and bronchial obstruction.

 - Computed tomography of the thorax.